 Questions & Answers

-what is the medical error to a 2cms nodule is noted in the left lower lung?
+What is the medical error to a 2cms nodule when noted in the left lower lung?

 That would be 2 formatting errors actually.
 We note as 2 cm (so not joined) and we also only note as cm always - Book of Style 12.1.5 - even if a plural (centimeters is noted as cm).